You’re a marketer. You need to connect with your audience. And you need to do it in the most efficient way possible.

 That means less time wasted waiting for a developer and more time connecting with new customers.

 But before that can happen, you need to find the right landing page tool for your specific needs.
 To help, I’ve rounded up nine of the best landing page tools for serious marketers.

-Let’s jump right in so that you can have your first landing page up in no time.
+Let’s jump right in so that you can create your first landing page in no time.